GabrielCampos99/todo-client/README.md

 # Welcome to TODO Client!

 Hi, I'm making this app to train my skills with code.
-Try to code a entire app with simple and maintainable code.
+Try to code an entire app with simple and maintainable code.
 Technologies that i'm using:
 React
 TypeScript